rtivital/nier/README.md

 * some
 * append
 * prepend
-* uniq – TODO: add more tests
+* uniq – TODO: add more tests and error handling

 ### String
 * upperFirst **new**